devluxor/common-sense-guide-to-dsa/11_node_based_data_structures.md

 ![title](images/41.png)

 One advantage of a linked list over an array is that the program doesn't need to find a bunch of empty cells in a row to store its data.
-Instead, the program can store the data accross many cells that are not necessarily adjacent to each other.
+Instead, the program can store the data across many cells that are not necessarily adjacent to each other.

 ## Implementing a Linked List